Fajar Setya

-Fajar Setya Jaya (born 17 November 1995) is an Indonesian professional footballer who plays as a goalkeeper for Liga 2 club Kalteng Putra.
+Fajar Setya Jaya (born 17 November 1995) is an Indonesian professional footballer who plays as a goalkeeper for Liga 2 club Persipal Palu.

 Club career

 Persik Kediri

 He was signed for Persik Kediri to play in Liga 2 in the 2019 season.
 On 25 November 2019 Persik successfully won the 2019 Liga 2 Final and promoted to Liga 1, after defeated Persita Tangerang 3–2 at the Kapten I Wayan Dipta Stadium, Gianyar.

 PSIS Semarang

 PSIS Semarang officially introduced goalkeeper Fajar Setya Jaya to strengthen the team ahead of the 2022–23 Liga 1 competition.
 Fajar Setya himself admitted that he was happy with his return to the Laskar Mahesa Jenar squad this year.
 The 26-year-old player previously played for PSIS in 2016-2017 before moving on.